Faculty Evaluation Plan, Department of Economics

 Post tenure review in the annual evaluation process

 The Faculty Evaluation Committee conducts the post tenure review at the department level as discussed in #5 above.
 Faculty members are reviewed once every seven years following the receipt of tenure.
+The post tenure review cycle is restarted if a faculty member is evaluated for promotion (i.e., to full) or is awarded a distinguished professorship.
+In addition, time serving as department chair, program director, dean or associate dean, or other administrative position subject to administrative review is excluded.
 Additional information can be found in the Unit’s Post-tenure Review Policy.

 The Department of Economics attempts to provide an environment that is conducive to the continuing development of the capabilities of its faculty members.
 To the extent possible, teaching assignments are consistent with faculty development plans.
 The department seminar series are largely motivated by faculty development considerations.
 Sabbatical applications are always fully supported by the department and the department encourages interdisciplinary activity by supporting applications for interdepartmental exchange programs.
 Beginning faculty members are encouraged to participate in the new faculty- mentoring program.

-In some cases, the evaluations of teaching and research may suggest that the activity of a faculty member may benefit from receiving assistance from his/her senior colleagues.
-In such cases the Evaluation committee/chair may appoint a group of senior faculty members to provide assistance in his/her teaching or research activities.
+In some cases, the evaluations of teaching and research may suggest that the activity of a faculty member may benefit from receiving assistance from their senior colleagues.
+In such cases the Evaluation committee/chair may appoint a group of senior faculty members to provide assistance in their teaching or research activities.

 If assistance in teaching is indicated, senior faculty can help the faculty member reevaluate course content, preparation, and testing; visit classes; and make suggestions for improvement in classroom presentation.
 In addition, faculty can avail themselves to the services of the Center for Teaching Excellence for strategies to improve teaching.
 For the case of research, such assistance ranges from making suggestions on where to submit papers and how to revise papers to giving advice on the direction of research.

-See Faculty Development Programs for information about additional faculty development opportunities.
+See Center for Faculty Development and Mentoring for information about additional faculty development opportunities.